PocoStudio/statuts/README.md

-- Statuts system with Cloudfare Worker
+- System Status with Cloudfare Worker